colts70/The-Sematic-Stack/README.md

 #### A 7-Layer Semantic Protocol — Built for AI
 Status: Draft v3.0 — Conceptually stable

+HESS / DFH lets a domain owner declare what a topic is at the root, before AI or search engines guess.
+Whoever does this first becomes the semantic starting point everyone else is compared against.

 🚀 Why exacty does this matter to you?

 Why do You Need HESS / DFH ?